 Second, we have to accept the uncertainty that comes with that awareness.
 Not knowing the outcome of something can be scary.
 We all want to know that everything will be ok, but we have to learn to trust that it will.
 How?

 Trust in a higher power, if you have one.
 Trust in your kids ability to make the right decision.
 Trust that there is goodness in the world.

 Focusing on the now can help bring you out of your future worry.
 Take a deep breather and focus on what’s around you.
 Go for a walk and focus on the sounds you hear in the distance or the breeze through the trees, focus on the flavor you experience in a bite of food, or listen closely to the subtle sounds in a piece of music.

 The “now” is all around you.
 You just have to acknowledge it.

 Reframing your thoughts takes negativity and flips it on it’s *ss, basically changing your perspective of any given situation that causes you anxiety or depression.
 Reframing is, essentially, challenging a limited or negative core belief.

 - Reality Check – Get honest and accurate about the situation.
 When we’re in a dark place, we naturally paint things with a dark brush.

 - Identify Your Power – I tend to view myself as powerless in certain situations, so I need to stop and remember I’m strong.
-I do that by looking back and seeing all I’ve been through, realizing I can cope.
+I do that by looking back and seeing all I’ve been through, recognizing that I can cope.

 - Reframing – This is the hard part.
 Challenge your belief and reframe it in a positive way.
-Look for the silver lining, view a problem as an opportunity, or realize that a weakness is also your strength.
+Look for the silver lining, view a problem as an opportunity, or identify that a weakness may also be your strength.